 - "Airlords of the Ozarks," an adventure for Twilight 2000, had the players, having returned to the U.S.A., recruited to investigate what turned out to be a neo-fascist movement using airships for raids to build a power base.

 - Space 1889 has many of these, usually of flying battleship variety.
 Some of them are actually regular navy ships modified for aerodynamics and fitted with anti-gravitic propulsion.

 - Ditto for the Sky Galleons of Mars, a tabletop game based on Space 1889.

 - The Kirov airship from the Red Alert series, sporting shark-decals and dropping extremely devastating bombs on the enemy.

 - A Global Airship is a frequent feature of RPGs, often it will be an actual Cool Airship.

 - The Final Fantasy games have all had airships right from the very first game.
 Having said that, some are a lot more notable than others:

 - Final Fantasy IV introduced Airships as an actual dungeon area that you can walk on.
 While you don't actually walk on the decks of your airship for anything but storyline purposes; the armed airship fleet is what enables Baron to become to most powerful nation in the game and gather the crystals from other places.
 Cid's Airship, the Enterprise is a basic model but his second airship, The Falcon, gets a giant drill on the front to bore through the earth.
-Even better is the Whale Ship, while technically a Cool Starship only ever travels to the moon and otherwise behaves just like the airship as well as a portable inn & item storage
+Even better is the Lunar Whale, while technically a Cool Starship only ever travels to the moon and otherwise behaves just like the airship as well as a portable inn & item storage

 - Final Fantasy VI has Setzer's Blackjack, which not only is a speedy airship but also doubles as a flying casino (sadly no minigames) and bachelor pad.
 The second airship found in the game, The Falcon, is faster but significantly less stylish.